US to send troops, missile defense systems to Saudi Arabia after drone attack | DW | 11.10.2019

 The Pentagon on Friday said it would send thousands of troops and military equipment to Saudi Arabia, a move that follows last month's drone attack targeting the Middle Eastern nation's oil facilities.

-Both Washington and Riyadh accused Saudi Arabia's archrival, Iran, of being behind the blasts at the oil processing facilities.
+Both Washington and Riyadh accused Saudi Arabia's archrival, Iran, of being behind the blasts at the oil processing facilities — a claim that has been rejected by Tehran.

 The US had initially pledged to send in more soldiers soon after the attack, saying it was in response to "the kingdom's request."
 At the time, chairmen of the Joint Chiefs of Staff Joseph Dunford said the contingent would be "defensive in nature and primarily focused on air and missile defense."